dimitri-yatsenko/datajoint-book/book/02-concepts/01-database.md

 ---

-We begin with defining a few key terms.
+We begin by defining a few key concepts.
-These definitions may be more precise than most popular definitions provided by a casual search or by other textbooks and are used consistently through the book.
+These definitions may be more precise and strict than those found by a casual search or even by other textbooks.
+We will use these terms consistently the book.

 We will start with the terms for *database*, *database system*, and *database management system*: